How to Direct Sow Seeds in Your Garden

 - Use a watering can or garden hose with a nozzle set to a gentle flow to water the seeds.

-Tip: Some gardeners lay boards or row covers over newly sown seeds to hasten germination.
-You'll need to check daily for germination and remove the board before it suffocates the seedlings.
+Tip: Some gardeners lay boards or row covers over newly sown seeds to hasten germination by trapping heat.
+You'll need to check daily for germination and remove the cover before it suffocates the seedlings.

 Plant Markers

-In the Garden Center and online, look for packs of sturdy plastic plant labels that will help you keep your garden organized.
+In the Garden Center and online, look for packs of sturdy plastic or metal plant labels that will help you keep your garden organized.
+Write the plant name and the date sown and place the marker in the ground.

-When you're looking for plant labels and markers, it's important that they be weatherproof.
-Look for the kinds of permanent markers used at job sites for your plant labels.
+Tip: Look for weatherproof plant labels and markers.
+The kinds of permanent markers used at job sites work well for your plant labels.

 Germination and Thinning

 The first few weeks your seeds are in the ground are very important.
 You'll want to water consistently.
-Just touch the soil, and if it feels dry, then water.
+Simply touch the soil, and if it feels dry, then water.

-Some crops will need to be thinned.
-You do this when the second set of leaves, called true leaves, emerge.
-To thin seedlings, just pull out the smallest seedlings in order for the strongest to emerge.
+Some crops will need to be thinned to ensure that the strongest seedlings grow to maturity.
+You do this when the second set of leaves, called true leaves, emerges.
+To thin seedlings, remove the smallest seedlings in order for the strongest to emerge.

 When your seedlings are on their way to maturing, you can apply a layer of mulch around the plants that will help reduce evaporation and keep the roots cool.